 On any wholly or partially denied claim, you or your representative must appeal once to the Insurance Company for a full and fair review.
-You must complete this claim appeal process before you file an action in court.
+You must complete this claim appeal process before you file an action in court, with the exception of an action under the deemed exhausted process described above.
 Your appeal request must be in writing and be received by the Insurance Company no later than the expiration of 180 days from the date you received your claim denial.
 As part of your appeal: